When adjudication proceedings CAN (in very specific circumstances) apply to a construction contract with a residential occupier

 Mr Pinto engaged ICCT under an oral contract to perform works to remedy leaks in his basement.
 Following completion, Mr Pinto claimed that the works were defective and refused to pay ICCT.
 A dispute arose between the parties and it was referred to adjudication with both parties representing themselves.

-The adjudicator awarded the sums claimed by ICCT and when payment was not forthcoming, ICCT applied for summary judgement to enforce the award.
+The adjudicator awarded the sums claimed by ICCT and when payment was not forthcoming, ICCT applied for summary judgment to enforce the award.
 Where an adjudicator has made an award, the courts will enforce that decision unless it can be proven that either (i) the adjudicator had no jurisdiction to make such a decision or (ii) there has been a serious breach of natural justice.
-In such a summary judgement application, the burden of proof is on the applicant, i.e. ICCT to show that the respondent, Mr Pinto has “no real prospect of success at trial” and given this, there is no other reason not to grant such judgement.
+In such a summary judgment application, the burden of proof is on the applicant, i.e. ICCT to show that the respondent, Mr Pinto has “no real prospect of success at trial” and given this, there is no other reason not to grant such judgment.

 Mr Pinto raised three objections in an attempt to resist enforcement, namely: